-Over $150 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine
+Over $400 Million Recovered For Our Clients “Roger K. Gelb is one of the area’s most respected and sought-after legal minds” – Washingtonian Magazine

 DC Uber Accident Lawyer

-Another benefit Uber claims to have over traditional cabs is safety because every driver must undergo a thorough background check.
 Despite Uber’s thorough background checks addressing Uber safety concerns, no background check can prevent something unpredictable.
-Uber can hold drivers responsible for their level of service based on a rating system out of five stars for the driver, which is fully available to potential passengers.
-However, as Uber becomes increasingly popular, the number of Uber accidents rises, warranting consultation with an Uber car accident attorney.
-Below, we discuss seeking compensation with Gelb & Gelb.
+Uber can hold drivers responsible for their level of service based on a rating system out of five stars for the driver, which is available to potential passengers before they step into the car.
+However, as Uber becomes increasingly popular, the number of Uber accidents rises.
+Below, we discuss compensation.

 Filing an Uber Accident Claim in Washington, DC